 Scoring Criteria Total Possible Points 1 The applicant/fiscal sponsor has a history of successful completion of similar projects and has shown there is reasonable likelihood of success.
 The applicant/fiscal sponsor can feasibly add and complete an additional project without overtaxing its resources and workload.
 5 2 The application appropriately addresses the wildland fire risk through fuels hazard mitigation, prevention education or planning within the project area.
-5 3 The application demonstrates specific, advance planning for long-term sustainability of the project deliverables following the conclusion of the grant period.
-5 4 The project will create or is linked to an interagency Community Wildfire Protection Plan (CWPP), collaborative community fire plan or an equivalent.
-5 5 The project will improve wildfire survivability in a community appearing on the current California Fire Alliance "communities at-risk" list.
-5 6 The project is within the wildland urban interface (WUI) as defined by the relevant planning document and is within an area designated by CAL FIRE as a "Very High Severity Zone".
-5 7 The application goals and objectives are consistent with the National Cohesive Wildland Fire Management Strategy goals.
-5 8 The application clearly describes how the project supports the broad goals of the California Forest Action Plan through strategic within priority landscapes.
-5 9 The detailed project description is realistic, clearly written and easy to understand.
+5 3 3 The application demonstrates specific, advance planning for long-term sustainability of the project deliverables following the conclusion of the grant period.
+4 The project will create or is linked to an interagency Community Wildfire Protection Plan (CWPP), collaborative community fire plan or an equivalent.
+5 5 5 The project will improve wildfire survivability in a community appearing on the current California Fire Alliance "communities at-risk" list.
+6 The project is within the wildland urban interface (WUI) as defined by the relevant planning document and is within an area designated by CAL FIRE as a "Very High Severity Zone".
+7 The application goals and objectives are consistent with the National Cohesive Wildland Fire Management Strategy goals.
+5 8 The application clearly describes how the project supports the goal of Chapter 11 "Reducing Community Wildfire Risk" of the "California's Forests and Rangelands: 2017 Assessment" ( http://frap.fire.ca.gov/assessment 2017 ).
+5 8 8 The detailed project description is realistic, clearly written and easy to understand.
 It demonstrates involvement of key partners in terms of matching funds and technical assistance.
 "Key partners" can be relevant federal agency staff, local fire and/or other government agencies, and/or other sources of significant resources for the proposed project.
-5 10 Costs are reasonable in proportion to the proposed deliverables.
+9 Costs are reasonable in proportion to the proposed deliverables.
 The total amount requested is appropriate for the scope of the project.
 Staff costs (personnel/contractors/benefits) should be considered direct project expense.
 5 Maximum number of points 50